Efficient Estimation in Single Index Models through Smoothing splines: Semiparametric inference

-\begin{enumerate}[label=\bfseries (B\arabic*)] \item Assume that $p_{\epsilon|X} (e,x)$ is differentiable with respect to $e$, $\|\sigma^2(\cdot)\|_\infty < \infty$ and $\|1/\sigma^2(\cdot)\|_\infty <\infty$. \end{enumerate} The assumptions \ref{smooth:b1}--\ref{smooth:dens} deserve comments.
-Assumption \ref{smooth:b1} guarantees that the true index set $D_0$($=\{ \theta_0^\top x : x \in \rchi\}$) does not lie on the boundary of $D$.
+We use the following additional assumptions in the proof of asymptotic normality of $\hat\theta.$ \begin{enumerate}[label=\bfseries (B\arabic*)] \item $ h_{\theta}(\cdot)$ is twice continuously differentiable except possibly at a finite number of points, and for every $\theta_1$ and $\theta_2$ in $\Theta$, \be \|h_{\theta_1} -h_{\theta_2}\|_\infty \le \bar{M} |\theta_1-\theta_2|, \ee where $\bar{M}$ is a fixed finite constant. \end{enumerate} Let $p_{\epsilon,X}$ denote the joint density (with respect to some dominating measure $\mu$ on $\R \times \rchi$) of $(\epsilon, X)$.
+Let $p_{\epsilon|X} (e,x)$ and $p_X(x)$ denote the corresponding conditional probability density of $\epsilon$ given $X$ and the marginal density of $X$, respectively.
+We define $\sigma : \rchi \rightarrow \R$ by $\sigma^2( x):=\E(\epsilon^2|X=x).$ \begin{enumerate}[label=\bfseries (B\arabic*)] \item $p_{\epsilon|X} (e,x)$ is differentiable with respect to $e$, $\|\sigma^2(\cdot)\|_\infty < \infty$ and $\|1/\sigma^2(\cdot)\|_\infty <\infty$. \end{enumerate} The assumptions \ref{smooth:b3} and \ref{smooth:dens} deserve comments.
 The function $h_\theta$ plays a crucial role in the construction of ``least favorable" paths; see Section \ref{smooth:sec:App_least_fav_model}.
-For the functions in the path to be in $\Ss$, we need the smoothness assumptions on $h_\theta$. \ref{smooth:dens} gives lower and upper bounds on the variance of $\epsilon$ as we are using a non-weighted least squares method to estimate parameters in a (possibly) heteroscedastic model.
+For the functions in the path to be in $\Ss$, we use the smoothness assumptions on $h_\theta$.
+In a way we need smoothness of $m_0$ or the distribution of $X$ to be smooth to be able to establish semiparametric efficiency. \ref{smooth:dens} gives lower and upper bounds on the variance of $\epsilon$ as we are using a un-weighted least squares method to estimate parameters in a (possibly) heteroscedastic model.

 In the sequel we will use standard empirical process theory notation.
 For any function $f: \R\times \rchi\to \R$ and $(m, \theta) \in \mathcal{S}\times\Theta$, we define Note that $P_{\theta, m} f$ can be a random variable if $\theta$ (or $m$) is random.
 Moreover, for any function $f: \R\times \rchi\to \R$, we define